Association of Indian Universities (AIU) and Councils

 3. Project Of History Of Indian Science, Philosophy & Culture (PHISPC)

 PHISPC was launched in the year 1990 under the aegis of Indian Council of Philosophical Research (ICPR) with the basic objective of undertaking inter-disciplinary study so that inter-connection between Science, Philosophy and Culture as developed in the long history of Indian civilization, could be brought out in detail.
-From April 1, 1997, PHISPC was officially de-linked from Indian Council of Philosophical Research (ICPR) for a greater autonomy to complete the Project by the stipulated period and is now affiliated to Centre for Studies in Civilizations (CSC).
+From April 1, 1997, PHISPC was officially de-linked from Indian Council of Philosophical Research (ICPR) for greater autonomy to complete the Project by the stipulated period and is now affiliated to Centre for Studies in Civilizations (CSC).
 The government of India has recognized CSC as the nodal agency for the purposes of funding the ongoing research project, PHISPC.

 4. Indian Council Of Historical Research (ICHR), New Delhi

-Indian Council of Historical Research is an autonomous organization which was established under Societies Registration Act (Act XXI of 1860) in 1972.
+Indian Council of Historical Research is an autonomous organization which was established under the Societies Registration Act (Act XXI of 1860) in 1972.
 The prime objectives of the Council are to give a proper direction to historical research and to encourage and foster objective and scientific writing of history.
-The broad aims of the Council are to bring historians together, provide a forum for exchange of views between them, and give a national direction to an objective and rational presentation interpretation of history, to sponsor historical research programmes and projects and to assist institutions and organizations engaged in historical research.
+The broad aims of the Council are to bring historians together, provide a forum for the exchange of views between them, and give a national direction to an objective and rational presentation interpretation of history, to sponsor historical research programmes and projects and to assist institutions and organizations engaged in historical research.
 It has a broad view of history so as to include in its fold the history of Science and Technology, Economy, Art, Literature, Philosophy, Epigraphy, Numismatics, Archaeology, Socio-Economic formation processes and allied subjects containing strong historical bias and contents.

 The ICHR has established two Regional Centres, one at Bangalore and the other at Guwahati with a view to reaching out the far-flung areas of the country.